top of page

 IMG_5400.JPG

-ISOTOPE GEOCHEMISTRY + BIOMARKER ANALYSIS
+ISOTOPE & COSMOGENIC GEOCHEMISTRY + BIOMARKER ANALYSIS

-Stable isotopic analysis: Lithium and Carbon Isotopes
+Stable isotopic analysis: Lithium, Carbon, & Water Isotopes

-Cosmogenic nuclids: Beryllium-10 and Carbon-14 in-situ quartz
+Cosmogenic nuclides: Beryllium-10 and Carbon-14 in-situ quartz

 Analysis of Polycyclic Aromatic Hydrocarbon (PAH) and long chain n-alkanes